Posts Tagged ‘Knuth’

 Without wanting to be elitist, the thing that will prevent literate programming from becoming a mainstream method is that it requires thought and discipline.
 The mainstream is established by people who want fast results while using roughly the same methods that everyone else seems to be using, and literate programming is never going to have that kind of appeal.
 This doesn’t take away from its usefulness as an approach.

 But statisticians are more free to make individual technology choices than programmers are.
 Programmers typically work in large teams and have to use the same tools as their colleagues.
 Statisticians often work alone.
-And since they deliver documents rather than code, statisticians are free to use use Sweave without their colleagues’ knowledge or consent.
+And since they deliver documents rather than code, statisticians are free to use Sweave without their colleagues’ knowledge or consent.
 I doubt whether a large portion of statisticians will ever be attracted to literate programming, but technological minorities can thrive more easily in statistics than in mainstream software development.

-Edsgar Dijkstra quipped that software testing can only prove the existence of bugs, not the absense of bugs.
+Edsgar Dijkstra quipped that software testing can only prove the existence of bugs, not the absence of bugs.
 His research focused on formal techniques for proving the correctness of software, with the implicit assumption that proofs are infallible.
 But proofs are written by humans, just as software is, and are also subject to error.
 Donald Knuth had this in mind when he said “Beware of bugs in the above code; I have only proved it correct, not tried it.”
 The way to make progress is to shift from thinking about the possibility of error to thinking about the probability of error.

 Testing software cannot prove the impossibility of bugs, but it can increase your confidence that there are no bugs, or at least lower your estimate of the probability of running into a bug.
 And while proofs can contain errors, they’re generally less error-prone than source code.
 (See a recent discussion by Mark Dominus about how reliable proofs have been.)
 At any rate, people tend to make different kinds of errors when proving theorems than when writing software.
 If software passes tests and has a formal proof of correctness, it’s more likely to be correct.
 And if theoretical results are accompanied by numerical demonstrations, they’re more believable.